-International Women’s Day has changed a lot in the last 105 years.
-From protests to posies, the agenda of the day has softened as over the years the provoking issues came to be largely resolved.
+International Women’s Day has changed a lot since it was created.
+From protests to posies, the agenda of the day has softened as the provoking issues came to be largely resolved over the years.
 We’ve still got a lot to talk about, but also to celebrate!

 The first International Women’s Day was held in 1911 as a promotion of equal rights, including suffrage and equal pay, for women.
 It was observed by over a million people in Austria, Denmark, Germany and Switzerland.
-Today it’s celebrated and recognized all over the world, with some countries (like Cuba, Russia and Madagascar) observing it as an official holiday.
-Early on the custom of giving flowers was begun with Lily of the Valley and violets in France and mimosa in Italy.
+Today, it’s celebrated and recognized all over the world, with some countries (like Cuba, Russia and Madagascar) observing it as an official holiday!
+Early on, the custom of giving flowers began with lily of the valley and violets in France, and mimosa in Italy.

 Mimosa is a beautifully scented member of the Acacia tree family.
-It’s bright yellow pom pom flowers are available through late winter and early spring and is considered a symbol of sensitivity.
+Its bright yellow flowers are available through late winter and early spring and it is considered a symbol of sensitivity.